THINK! cyclist is a campaign to help reduce the number of pedal cyclists killed and seriously injured on the roads.

 THINK!
 CYCLIST ‘tips’ campaign

-Working in partnership with Transport for London (TFL), THINK! are using TFL’s ‘tips’ campaign and extending it to run in five cities across England where cyclist KSIs are highest outside of London: Birmingham, Bristol, Cambridge, Leeds and Manchester.
+Working in partnership with Transport for London (TfL), THINK! have used TfL’s ‘tips’ campaign and extended it to run in 5 cities across England where cyclist casualties are highest outside of London:

 - drivers, look out (for cyclists) when getting out

 - cyclists, ride a door’s width from parked cars

 - drivers, look out for cyclists at junctions